-- A. The design engineer and contractor must contact CCSUD to schedule a final walkthrough.
+- A. The Developer or Developer's consulting Engineer must contact CCSUD to schedule a final walkthrough.
 The following shall be provided to CCSUD for record keeping: - 1.
 Punch list of remaining action items. - 2.
-Final punch list of completed action items. - B. Once a final walkthrough has been completed, the developer or design engineer must submit the items per the "Project Close Out" checklist provided by CCSUD.
+Final punch list of completed action items. - B. Once a final walkthrough has been completed, the Developer or consulting Engineer must submit the items per the "Project Close Out" checklist provided by CCSUD.